sachinchoolur/lightGallery/site/content/blog/7-best-react-photo-gallery-libraries/index.md

 **Cons**

-- Learning Curve: Some developers might find a learning curve associated with understanding and configuring the various settings and options provided by Keen Slider.
+- Some developers might find a learning curve associated with understanding and configuring the various settings and options provided by Keen Slider.

 - Not as well-documented as some other libraries: Keen Slider is not as well-documented as some of the other slider libraries available.
 However, the documentation that is available is clear and easy to follow.